Children and Young People Safeguarding Policy and guidance

 - Follow ECC employment processes including a rigorous recruitment, interview and appointment system to ensure that all staff and volunteers have appropriate, skills, qualifications and attitude to work in the educational sector, including working with adults with care and support needs

 - Keep a single central record of checks.
 Undertake DBS checks and other appropriate checks on all academic staff regardless of the type of provision, all staff who have an enhanced check will register for the DBS Update service.
 Basic checks will be repeated every 2 years.

 - Carry out Risk Assessments to protect all learners under 18 years of age.
-Risk assessments will be spot checked regularly by the Safeguarding Lead.
-Attendance most be monitored in line with the attendance policy, and they must be contacted promptly in the case of non-attendance.
+Risk assessments will be spot checked regularly by the Safeguarding Senior Officer.
+Attendance must be monitored in line with the attendance policy, and they must be contacted promptly in the case of non-attendance.

 - To ensure implementation of the policy, train all staff (including members of the Strategic Advisory Board) at an appropriate level as soon as they commence employment including Prevent training, either Gov. on-line or the appropriate ETF prevent module.
 Online safety training is mandatory for teaching staff and all staff can access this through the VLE.
 A workbook is available for volunteers to complete.
 All staff will be kept informed about safeguarding responsibilities and procedures through induction, briefings, ACL newsletter, awareness training and access to information and policy documents through the staff portal and VLE.
 All staff will be made aware of ACL’s duties and expectations around Prevent and radicalisation and have sufficient training to understand factors which make learners vulnerable to extremist ideas and know what action to take.
 Employers are made aware of safeguarding responsibilities are given an information leaflet explaining Prevent and complete a training workbook.
 All staff will be made aware of their duty to raise concerns about the attitude or action of colleagues.